jangelet/Data-Science/README.md

 # Data-Science Projects
-# Mostly Python scripts for scraping or manipulating information for statistical analysis
+# Python code for scraping or manipulating information for statistical analysis
-Add topics